• Skip to primary navigation

 Jump to Recipe

-With just 4 ingredients, this homemade Pumpkin Pie Spice recipe couldn't be easier to make (or taste more like the original!).
-This pumpkin spice blend is based on my all-time favorite — McCormick Pumpkin Pie Spice.
+With just 4 ingredients, this homemade pumpkin pie spice recipe couldn't be easier to make (or taste more like McCormick's original!).

 Jump to: